Great ideas and inspiration for a Far and Wild safari

 23. Zimbabwe – A classic self-drive route through Zimbabwe

-Explore beautiful Eastern Highlands of Zimbabwe by road, taking in some fantastic sights
+Explore the beautiful Eastern Highlands of Zimbabwe by road, taking in some fantastic sights

 Travel through stunning vistas and lands filled with green rolling hills